PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 10:30:57
+Last updated: 2024-04-05 10:31:29
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres